- Purchase the complete Expat Arrivals Turkey Guide (PDF)

 Finding accommodation in Turkey

-There are several online property portals for finding accommodation in Turkey.
-Expats should also consider engaging the services of a reputable real-estate agent when looking for a place to rent.
-The vast majority of Turkish estate agencies will have a dedicated rentals division.
-Not all agents will be able to speak English, so it's worth trying to find an agent who is more experienced in dealing with expats.
+There are several online property portals for finding accommodation in Turkey, while expat social media groups are also a viable option.
+Expats should also consider engaging the services of a reputable real-estate agent when searching for a place to rent.
+The vast majority of Turkish estate agencies will have a dedicated rentals department.
+Not all agents can speak English, so it's worth trying to find an agent who is more experienced in dealing with expats.

 Renting accommodation in Turkey